fedora-copr/copr/python/docs/client_v3/error_handling.rst

 Error handling
 ==============

-We don't distinguish between successful and unsuccessful calls by result properties anymore.
-Instead, methods return Munch with data only when the API call succeeded.
+All methods from proxy classes return Munch with data only when the API call succeeds.
 Otherwise, an exception is raised.

 This example code tries to cancel a build.
 Such thing is possible only when the build is not already finished.